 God with Us—Perfect Humanity

-Unlike theophanies and Christophanies of the Old Testament where God manifested Himself to people on numerous occasions, the Incarnation was a one-time event in which the Second Person of the Godhead actually became man.
-Please note, theophanies were temporary.
+Unlike theophanies and Christophanies of the Old Testament where our Lord manifested Himself to people on numerous occasions, the Incarnation was a one-time event in which the Second Person of the Godhead actually became man.
+Theophanies were temporary.
 The Incarnation is permanent.
 (1)

 The apostle John unequivocally declares:

 “And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth” (Jn.
 1:14).

 Jesus did not merely project the appearance of humanity.
 He was human!

 HERE’S HOW WE KNOW JESUS WAS TRULY HUMAN

 Attributes exclusive to human beings distinguish man from all other lifeforms.
 The portrait of Jesus in the gospels reveals He was truly human.